 Q: What are the exact dates?

 A: The best season for a New Zealand Cycling Cruise is during their summer, which aligns with winter in North America.
-The best time for North Americans to enjoy challenging days of riding is the pre-holiday time of year when you’re still in great shape.
-After testing New Zealand’s late summer cycling, we realized it was tough to tackle long rides in February.
-This cycling cruise will take place in New Zealand’s early summer, when daily highs are in the mid-70s, coastal lows are in the mid-60s, and the landscape is every shade of green.
-Our carefully selected dates are December 9-18, 2022.
-You’ll have two full seasons to get in shape, and plenty of time to make it home for Christmas.
+The best time for North Americans to enjoy challenging days of riding is the post-holiday time of year when you’re itching for an excuse to get back on your bike.
+After testing New Zealand’s summer cycling, we fell in love.
+This cycling cruise will take place in New Zealand’s mid-summer, when daily highs are in the mid-70s, coastal lows are in the low-70s, and the landscape is every shade of green.
+Our carefully selected dates are January 12-20, 2024.
+You’ll have two full seasons to get in great shape, and no need to rush your December 2023 Holidays.

 Q: What’s the cost?

-A: Due to Santana’s friendship with Noble Caledonia, our per-person first-in pricing for this 10-day event in New Zealand starts at $6,099 per-person.
-Premium stateroom categories cost more.
-Lowest pricing in every category is limited to the first few rooms.
+A: Due to Santana’s friendship with WindStar, our per-person pricing for this 9-day event on the ALL-SUITES Star Breeze in New Zealand starts at $5,199.
+Premium suite categories cost more.
 Booking early is easy and RISK FREE.
 Our reservations page shows pricing of available staterooms.

 Q: Is this a good deal?

 A: It’s an incredible deal.
 Imagine the luxury of a cruise ship for the same price as an inn-to-inn tour.
-The starting price for Santana’s 10-day New Zealand Cycling Cruise of both islands is less than what the leading US and Canadian Cycle Tour Providers currently charge for van supported inn-to-inn tours that include one island and sample less than a quarter of New Zealand’s diversity.
+The starting price for Santana’s 9-day New Zealand Cycling Cruise of both islands is less than what the leading US and Canadian Cycle Tour Providers currently charge for van supported inn-to-inn tours of only one island and sample less than one third of New Zealand’s diversity.

 Q: What’s “Early-In” Pricing?